-Butane-hash oil (BHO) is a type of concentrate made by extracting THC and terpenes from cannabis flowers or trim, using butane, pressure and heat.
+Butane-hash oil (BHO) is a type of cannabis concentrate that is made by extracting THC and terpenes from cannabis flowers or trim by using butane, pressure and heat.

-In this article we’ll go over some of the basics of BHO, such as how it’s made, how to use it, and how to store it.
-We also have lots of useful advice if you plan on trying this type of cannabis extract.
+In this article, we’ll go over some of the basics of BHO, such as how it’s made, how to use it and how to store it.

-We’ll round up the article by explaining how to make shatter safely—the most popular cannabis extract of the highest purity which has been known to cause explosions in the kitchens of many inexperienced users that tried making it.
+We’ll round up the article by explaining how to make shatter safely—the most popular cannabis extract of the highest purity.

 What is BHO?

-BHO is short for butane-hash oil, which is a cannabis concentrate made by extracting cannabinoids and terpenes from cannabis flowers and trim, using butane, heat and pressure.
+BHO is short for butane-hash oil, which is a cannabis concentrate that is produced through extraction of cannabinoids and terpenes from cannabis flowers and trim by using butane, heat and pressure.

 BHO comes in various shapes and forms, as its consistency depends on several factors during the extraction process.